-Also in connection with the closing of the Perrigo Animal Health Acquisition, the Company amended and restated the existing term loan credit agreement of PetIQ, LLC (the "A&R Term Loan Credit Agreement") on July 8, 2019.
-The A&R Term Loan Credit Agreement was increased from \$74.1 million to \$220.0 million at an interest rate equal to the Eurodollar rate plus 4.50%, the proceeds of which were used to refinance the existing term loan facility and consummate the acquisition.
+The Company amended and restated the existing term loan credit agreement of Opco (the "A&R Term Loan Credit Agreement") on July 8, 2019.
+The \$220.0 million A&R Term Loan Credit Agreement has an interest rate equal to the Eurodollar rate plus 5.00%.
+The A&R Term Loan Credit Agreement calls for 1% of the original loan balance to be paid annually via equal quarterly payments, with the balance of the loan due on the sixth anniversary of the agreement.
 All obligations under the A&R Term Loan Credit Agreement are unconditionally guaranteed by PetIQ Holdings, LLC and each of its domestic wholly-owned subsidiaries and, subject to certain exceptions, each of its material current and future domestic wholly-owned subsidiaries.
 All obligations under the A&R Term Loan Credit Agreement, and the guarantees of those obligations, are secured by substantially all of the assets of PetIQ, LLC and each guarantor under the A&R Term Loan Credit Agreement, subject to certain exceptions.

 The A&R Term Loan Credit Agreement contains a number of covenants that, among other things, restrict the ability of the borrower and guarantors thereunder to (subject to certain exceptions): (i) make investments, loans or advances; (ii) incur additional indebtedness; (iii) create liens on assets; (iv) engage in mergers or consolidations and/or sell assets; (v) pay dividends and distributions or repurchase our equity interests; (vi) repay subordinated indebtedness; (vii) make certain acquisitions; and (viii) other restrictions typical for a credit agreement of this type.
+The A&R Term Loan Credit Agreement also contains certain customary affirmative covenants and events of default (including change of control).
+In addition, the A&R Term Loan Credit Agreement includes a maintenance covenant that requires compliance with a maximum first lien net leverage ratio.
+The availability of certain baskets and the ability to enter into certain transactions (including our ability to pay dividends) may also be subject to compliance with secured leverage ratios.
 As of December 31, 2019, the borrower and guarantors thereunder were in compliance with these covenants.

 The A&R Term Loan Credit Agreement also contains certain customary affirmative covenants and events of default (including change of control).
 In addition, the A&R Term Loan Credit Agreement includes a maintenance covenant that requires compliance with a maximum first lien net leverage ratio.
 The availability of certain baskets and the ability to enter into certain transactions (including our ability to pay dividends) may also be subject to compliance with secured leverage ratios.
-As of December 31, 2019, the borrower and guarantors thereunder were in compliance with these covenants.
+As of December 31, 2020, the borrower and guarantors thereunder were in compliance with these covenants.

-As of December 31, 2019, \$220.0 million was outstanding under the A&R Term Loan Credit Agreement.
+As of December 31, 2020, \$217.3 million was outstanding under the A&R Term Loan Credit Agreement.